e1pang/Machine-Learning-Interpolation/README.md

   - In hindsight, this makes sense considering the meaning of categorical versus continuous data.

-- Having too few nodes/layers results in the model being unable to capture all of the data, whereas having too many nodes/layers can lead to dead nodes in output.
+- Having too few nodes/layers results in the model being unable to capture all of the data (underfitting), whereas having too many nodes/layers can lead to dead nodes through backpropagation and/or overfitting (references: 1) [Dying node](https://www.quora.com/What-is-the-dying-ReLU-problem-in-neural-networks) 2) [More layers versus more nodes](https://stats.stackexchange.com/questions/222883/why-are-neural-networks-becoming-deeper-but-not-wider)).

-- During training, luck is a factor.
+- During training, luck with weight initialization is a factor.
 Sometimes the training gets stuck and is unable to improve on its loss, so the training has to be restarted.

 ## Resources
 The LSTM code and guide to using an encoder/decoder was taken from here: